-- Great cheesecake does not need any topping, however, when topping is a birthday request, you make it.
+- Great cheesecake does not need any topping, however, when the topping is a birthday request, you make it.
 Fresh fruit is also nice.

 - Graham cracker crust is better with coconut palm sugar, or brown sugar … and real butter.

-- Temperature matter inside the cheesecake too.
+- Temperature matters inside the cheesecake too.
 An instant-read thermometer is the best way to gauge when it’s ready to pull from the oven.
 You’ll spend time and treasure making cheesecake, you don’t want to guess when it’s done … or over bake.
 (Trust me, I know.)

 - A fabulous cheesecake is worth the small investment in a springform pan.
 You don’t want to have to dig your treasure out of a lesser vessel.

 - Let the cheesecake set out at room temperature for at least 30 minutes before serving for optimum flavor.

 - When the celebrating is done, freeze the remaining cheesecake in slices on a rimmed baking sheet.
 Once frozen, wrap each slice in plastic wrap and keep in the freezer.
 To thaw, unwrap while frozen and defrost in a container in the refrigerator.

 About refined ingredients, like white sugar: Most of the recipes you’ll find on Savoring Today encourage unrefined, whole food ingredients.
 We make an exception for birthdays and holidays. 🙂